RBSE Class 10 English Paper 2026 and Answer Key

 Write a paragraph in about 100 words on the picture given below.

-[Image shows what appears to be a cultural or traditional scene with people in traditional Indian dress]
+[Image shows what appears to be a festival scene with people in traditional Indian dress]

 SECTION – C(GRAMMAR)